Paris Metro: 1960–1990: development of the RER

+Saint-Lazare station, modernized at the arrival of Line 14 during the 2000s.

 The RER plan initially included one east–west line and two north–south lines.
 RATP bought two unprofitable SNCF lines—the Ligne de Saint-Germain (westbound) and the Ligne de Vincennes (eastbound) with the intention of joining them and to serve multiple districts of central Paris with new underground stations.
 The new line created by this merger became Line A. The Ligne de Sceaux, which served the southern suburbs and was bought by the CMP in the 1930s, would be extended north to merge with a line of the SNCF and reach the new Charles de Gaulle Airport in Roissy.
 This became Line B. These new lines were inaugurated in 1977 and their wild success outperformed the most optimistic forecasts, so much so that RER line A is the most used urban rail line in Europe with nearly 300 million journeys a year.

 Because of the enormous cost of these two lines, the third planned line was abandoned and the authorities decided that later developments of the RER network would be more cheaply developed by the SNCF, alongside its continued management of other suburban lines.
 However, the RER developed by the SNCF would never match the success of the RATP's two RER lines.
 In 1979, the SNCF developed Line C by joining the suburban lines of the Gare d'Austerlitz and Gare d'Orsay, the latter being converted into a museum dedicated to impressionist paintings.
 During the 1980s, it developed Line D, which was the second line planned by the initial RER schedule, but serving Châtelet instead of République to reduce costs.
-A huge Métro-RER hub was created at Châtelet–Les Halles, becoming one of the world's largest underground stations.
+A huge Metro-RER hub was created at Châtelet–Les Halles, becoming one of the world's largest underground stations.

 The same project of the 1960s also decided to merge subway Lines 13 and 14 to create a quick connection between Saint-Lazare and Montparnasse as a new north–south line.
 Distances between stations on the lengthened line 13 differ from that on other lines in order to make it more "express" and hence to extend it farther in the suburbs.
 The new Line 13 was inaugurated on 9 November 1976.